contagon/handbook/handbook/6-stake-leadership.md

 * High councilors
 * Functioning patriarchs

 Members of the high priests quorum attend elders quorum meetings in their ward if they are not assigned elsewhere.
-See [29.3.5] for information about the stake high priests quorum meeting.

 _Elders Quorums._ The stake presidency has responsibility for elders quorums (see [8.3.3.1]).